-Mapping Spotify agile organizational culture
+Mapping Spotify’s agile organizational culture

-“Rules are a good start, then break them”
+“Rules are a good start, then break them.”

 I’ve always admired Spotify as an organization.
 I still remember when I first visited their NY office many years ago.
 I was positively shocked by how every detail brought its culture to life.
-It as absolutely clear that Spotify was paving its own way.
+It was absolutely clear that Spotify was paving its own way.

-Spotify’s CEO Daniel Ek said that he wanted the space to make people feel welcomed and to want to come to their offices.
-Review Spotify’s agile workplace culture, and you’ll understand why.
+Spotify’s CEO, Daniel Ek, said that he wanted the space to make people feel welcomed and to want to come to their offices.
+Review Spotify’s agile workplace culture and you’ll understand why.

-Spotify Culture: The Direction
+Spotify Culture: The Core

 The central area of the Culture Design Canvas represents an organization’s direction defined by the: